Page7.313Route Operations

 ---Fly the route assigned in last clearance

----If being vectored fly direct to fix, route or airway specified in radar clearance
+---If being vectored fly direct to fix, route or airway specified in radar

 ---In no assigned or expected route fly route as filed